mshakya/metamer/README.md

 faqc_min_L = 50
 # Trimmed read has greater than or equal to this number of continuous base "N" will be discarded.
 n_cutoff = 10
 ```

 Following parameters are specific for `mash`.
+Parameters for kmer and sketches could have the most effect.

 ```
 [AllSketches]
 in_folder = tests/data/fqs
 # k-mer size